JacobRPrice/Stroud_Preserve/README.md

 This repository contains all of the scripts needed to replicate the results and output presented in:

-**Precipitation and soil moisture dominate N-cycling within fields transitioning from conventional to organic farming**
+**Precipitation and soil moisture drive N-cycling during early transition from conventional to organic farming**

 [Jacob R. Price](https://jacobrprice.github.io/), [Diana Oviedo-Vargas](https://stroudcenter.org/people/oviedo-vargas/), [Marc